DR CINDY LYSTAD

 Sam Davis serves as Director of Schools, working with the Program Directors, Director of Finance, and Executive Director to assist with operational issues, develop strategic plans and budgets, and oversee the school’s day-to-day operations for the Boulder and Englewood campuses.

-Sam holds a BS in Psychology and Education from the University of Colorado - Boulder and an MS in Educational Studies from Johns Hopkins University.
-She is currently completing her EdD in Educational Leadership and Policy Studies, focusing specifically on using improvement science to increase recruitment and retention in special education.
+Sam holds a BS in Psychology and Education from the University of Colorado - Boulder, an MS in Educational Studies from Johns Hopkins University, and an EdD in Educational Leadership and Policy Studies.
+Her research has focused specifically on using improvement science to increase recruitment and retention in special education.

 Special Education Director